7 Things You Didn’t Know About the Rasmussen University Graphic Design Programs

 Enrolling in a Graphic Design degree program is an excellent way to make that happen.
-So what makes the Rasmussen College Graphic Design programs worth considering?
+So what makes the Rasmussen University Graphic Design programs worth considering?
 We’ve highlighted several facts and features that we think you’ll find appealing.

 1. Associate’s and Bachelor’s degree offerings provide right-sized options

-The Rasmussen College Graphic Design programs include an Associate’s degree option and a Bachelor’s degree completion option.
+The Rasmussen University Graphic Design programs include an Associate’s degree option and a Bachelor’s degree completion option.
 That means someone with zero or limited college experience can get their start in the field by first earning an Associate’s degree.
 With a Graphic Design Associate’s degree in hand, students will have the opportunity to highlight the credential and leverage it in their job search, even if they still intend to eventually earn a Graphic Design Bachelor’s degree.

 This structure gives you the opportunity to take on your education in smaller portions.
 If you find a good fit for your professional goals after earning an Associate’s degree, that’s perfect!
 But if you do eventually decide a Bachelor’s degree is the right move for you, you’ll be able to seamlessly return and get right back on that path.

 Not every would-be design professional has a wide open schedule that can accommodate the traditional college classroom setting.
 You may have kids and family members to care for, work schedules to balance and a whole host of other things going on in your life competing for your attention.
 Rasmussen University’s completely-online Graphic Design programs can provide some relief on this front.